communicationnode/simple-server-client-chat/README.md

-## server mini-application for linux-x64 systems - "Chat"
+## :envelope: server mini-application for linux-x64 systems - "Chat" :envelope:

 <details><summary> What may be useful: </summary>